How Washington Builders Can Get Ahead of Codes Instead of Catching Up To ThemKevin Dugan

 With Governor Jay Inslee’s recent veto to delay state building and energy codes, Washington state builders are having to address how they’ll meet requirements as of today, instead of July 1st.

 From county to county, the impact may be different.
-But it is significant, with high home demand and historic and low interest rates creating the perfect storm.
+But it is significant, with high home demand and historically low interest rates creating the perfect storm.
 Some builders are scrambling to find the best way to meet these new requirements.
-Other builders are already ahead of it, using new technology like the AeroBarrier air sealing system to change their approach to home construction.
+Other builders are already ahead of it.
+Relying on contractors using technology like Aeroseal duct sealing and the AeroBarrier air sealing system makes it simpler to stay ahead of code requirements without disrupting their approach to home construction.

 - Isola Homes Exceeds Code Requirements with AeroBarrier

 - Barron Heating & Cooling Ensures Cleaner, Healthier Air with Aeroseal

 Both of our technologies can help builders and contractors go from hoping to knowing a home will pass inspection and meet its air sealing and ventilation requirements.